VibrantHawaii/wix-badging/README.md

 + Add issue date and expiration date for awarded badges
     + Add to DB
     + Utilize in filter to hide not yet issued, and expired, awarded badges
-+ Add Support for home region and multiple supported regions
++ <del>Add Support for home region and multiple supported regions
++ Add progress spinners when loading data
 + Add analytics (GA?)
   * See if DB setup/description/instantiation can be programmatic instead of manual
 + Contact learner capability